-If you enjoy working with animals, of any size, are looking for a promising career with solid new-mexicoemployment prospects, and want to complete your education in three years or less at a modest cost, consider the career of a veterinary technician.
+If you enjoy working with animals, of any size, are looking for a promising career with solid employment prospects, and want to complete your education in three years or less at a modest cost, consider the career of a veterinary technician.
 The U.S. Bureau of Labor Statistics (BLS) projects that employment of veterinary technologists and technicians is expected to grow 30% nationwide through 2022.

 A veterinary technologist attends college for four or more years and earns a B.S. in Veterinary Technology.
 A veterinary technician (vet tech) attends school two years (on average) and is graduated with the degree of Associate of Applied Science in Veterinary Technology.